 Hampshire College courses are divided into three levels.
 The 100 (exploratory) and 200 (foundational) courses are open to all students.
-The 300 (advanced) courses, designed primarily for upper-division students, require previous background.
+The 300 (advanced) courses, designed primarily for upper-division students, require previous background in the subject.

 These courses emphasize individual attention to students' needs and interests, engage students directly in the excitement of learning, and allow opportunity for close faculty/student relationships and evaluation of students' skills and preparation.

-Explore subject matter needed by students in any division.
-These can be "skills courses" (statistics, computer programming, and dance techniques).
-They can be general surveys or introduction-to-the-field courses, designed to convey a large body of information (e.g., introduction to economics).
+These courses explore subject matter needed by students in any division.
+These can be "skills courses" (statistics, ethnographic methods, or dance techniques).
+They can be general surveys or introduction-to-the-field courses, designed to convey a large body of information (e.g., introduction to economics) or cover a body of central theories or methodologies.
 They can be "foundational" in that they present the combination of skills and concepts that are required for any further work in the area (e.g., Film or Photo I).
-Or, they can be designed to cover a body of central theories or methodologies.
+Or, they can approach a question or topic by integrating multiple areas and methodologies (e.g., sustainability, childhood studies).

 These courses are taught on an advanced level and presume some background or experience on the part of the student.